 Your home may be repossessed if you do not maintain payments on any mortgage or loan secured against it.

-With the repayment method, each payment you make includes a repayment of some of the capital (the money you borrowed) and interest charged on the capital.
+With the repayment mortgage, sometimes referred to as a capital & interest mortgage, each payment you make includes some payment towards reducing the capital (the money you borrowed) as well as interest charged on the capital.
 If the payments are maintained as agreed with the lender, you will repay the mortgage at the agreed date.
-In the early years your repayments will be mainly interest and therefore the capital outstanding will reduce more slowly.
+In the early years your repayments will be mainly interest so mortgage balance will reduce more slowly.

 With a fixed rate mortgage your monthly mortgage payment is fixed for a specified number of months or years as agreed when you select your mortgage product.
 This may help you with your budgeting as you know what you will be paying for your mortgage each month.

 With a variable rate mortgage (including products know as tracker, discounted, capped or standard variable), your monthly mortgage payment can increase or decrease depending on economic and market conditions.
-The interest rate may be linked to the Bank of England Base Rate or linked directly or set independently be the lender.
-This might be suitable when you have sufficient income to meet potential rises in interest rates or anticipate interest rates falling.
+The interest rate may be linked to the Bank of England Base Rate or set independently be the lender.

-Lenders need to be assured that the mortgage they offer you is both affordable and sustainable.
-To satisfy the underwriting you will be asked to provide evidence of your income and this will vary from lender to lender according to the specifics of the application.
+Lenders need to satisfy themselves that the mortgage they offer you is both affordable today and sustainable.
+To satisfy the underwriting you will be asked to provide evidence of your income.

-Lenders will accept deposits from a wide variety of sources, including the proceeds from previous sales, savings including Help to Buy ISA’s, gifts from family members and sometimes friends, inheritances or from builder incentives when buying a new build.
+Lenders will accept deposits from a wide variety of sources, including the proceeds from previous sales, savings including ISA’s, gifts from family members and sometimes friends, or from builder incentives when buying a new build.

-Everyone has a credit file which holds information about such things as your address history and credit history.
-This data is used by all lenders when deciding whether to offer you a credit facility such as a credit card, loan or mortgage.
+Everyone has a credit file which holds information about such things as your address history, credit history and anyone you may have a financial link to.
+This data is used by all lenders when deciding whether to lend you money, whether a credit card, loan or mortgage.

 Your credit file holds information about you and those you have a financial connection to.
 Sometimes there may be outdated or incorrect information which you will be unaware of, but which can result in an application being declined.
 Typical examples might be unpaid bills at a previously rented property from after you left, or old phone contracts not closed properly.
+In rare case, you may have been the victim of identity theft.
 The credit reference agency may also be able to offer tips to improving your credit score or to identify and report suspicious/fraudulent activity to you.

 * Checkmyfile will pay A G Mortgages Ltd when you complete your validated trial.